mjayadharan/MMMFE-ST-DD/README.md

 # MMMFE-ST-DD
 Fluid flow simulator using multiscale space-time domains.

-Code development  to simulate time-dependent difussion problem using Multiscale Mortar Mixed Finite Elements(MMMFE) and variable time step for each subdomain.
+Code developed to simulate time-dependent diffusion problem using Multiscale Mortar Mixed Finite Elements(MMMFE).
+Model can be easily adapted to simulate other fluid flow models based on linear PDEs.
+The novelty of the simulator lies in using multiple subdomains with variable time steps and mesh size for each subdomain.
 This give rise to a space-time DD technique allowing non-matching grids for sub-domains in both space and time dimensions.
-The final solution is visualized in a space-time global domain.
+Sub-domain solves are done in parallel across different processors using MPI.
+Computed solutions are outputted and visualized on a global space-time grid in the .vtk and .vtu formats.
 Details of the spaces used and rough algorithm can be found in report.pdf and algorithm.pdf respectively.
+Theoretical results guaranteeing convergence and stability of the problem along with a priori error estimates are proved and being published.

+The simulator is written using deal.ii FE package which is based on C++.

 ## Author
 -----------